shivansh-p/llm-api-starterkit/README.md

 pip install -r requirements.txt
 ```

-It is advised to at the very least install these requirements in a virtual environment.
+It is advised to install these requirements in a virtual environment.
 To create a virtual environment and install the requirements there, use the following:
 ```bash
 python3 -m venv venv
 . venv/bin/activate
 pip install -r requirements.txt
 ```

-Ideally, we use dependency management with `poetry` for a smoother experience (see https://github.com/tleers/minimal-serverless-llm-deployment for an example).
+Ideally, we use dependency management with `poetry` for a smoother experience (see [https://github.com/tleers/minimal-serverless-llm-deployment](https://github.com/tleers/serverless-llm-app-factory) for an example).
 We ignore this additional complexity for now in this example.

 ## 2. LLM model preparation